Summarize this blog post with:

 What Is Ecommerce SEO?

-Ecommerce SEO is the practice of optimizing your online store to rank higher in search engine results.
-The goal is to get your product pages, category pages, and supporting content in front of people actively searching to buy.
+Ecommerce SEO is the process of optimizing your online store so product pages, category pages, and supporting content rank higher in search engine results.
+The goal is to put your products in front of people who are actively searching to buy.

-Unlike paid ads, organic traffic doesn't stop when your budget runs out.
-A well-optimized product page can drive consistent sales for years with minimal ongoing investment.
+Unlike paid ads, organic traffic does not stop when your budget runs out.
+A well-optimized product page can generate consistent sales for months or years with minimal ongoing investment.

-There's an important distinction here: ecommerce SEO focuses primarily on commercial and transactional queries.
-Someone searching "best running shoes for flat feet" is closer to buying than someone searching "how do running shoes work."
-Your optimization efforts should prioritize pages where people can actually purchase.
+The important distinction here is intent.
+Someone searching “best running shoes for flat feet” is closer to buying than someone searching “how do running shoes work.”
+Your optimization efforts should focus on pages where people can actually purchase.

-This isn't a replacement for SEO—it's an extension of it.
+And here is the part most ecommerce brands have not caught up to yet.
+Search is expanding beyond Google.
+ChatGPT, Perplexity, Claude, and Google’s AI Overviews now answer product-related queries directly, often recommending specific brands by name.
+This is not a replacement for SEO.
+It is an extension of it.
 The same principles that help you rank in Google (quality content, clear structure, topical authority) also influence whether AI engines mention your brand.
-The difference is in how you track and optimize for each channel.

 Why Ecommerce SEO Matters for Your Bottom Line